• Skip to primary navigation

 Lemon & Poppy Seed Shortbread Cookies

-Soft, crumbly, tangy and crunchy, these Lemon Poppy Seed Cookies are super easy to make and delicious to snack on all day long.
+Soft, crumbly, tangy and crunchy, these Lemon Poppy Seed Shortbread Cookies are super easy to make and delicious to snack on all day long.
 Enjoy these french style shortbread cookies with a cup of tea or as a sweet snack!

 One cookie leaning on a stack of shortbread